r-owen/base_loom_server/docs/weaving.md

 * "Off" (unchecked): there is no indication that you have reached the end of the pattern.
   The next pick will be pick 1 of the pattern, if weaving, or the last pick, if unweaving.

-The default value of `Separate repeats` is "on" if the pattern has more than 20 picks, "off" otherwise.
+The default value of "Separate repeats" is "on" if the pattern has more than 20 picks, "off" otherwise.
 The idea behind this is that frequent separator picks are annoying for short patterns, but having a separator pick is useful for long patterns.

 [Threading](threading.md) has a checkbox with the same name that does the same basic thing.
-However, the value of the Weaving and Threading `Separate repeats` checkboxes are independent of each other, and may also be different for different patterns.
+However, the value of the Weaving and Threading "Separate repeats" checkboxes are independent of each other, and may also be different for different patterns.
 They are saved in the pattern database.